awsdocs/aws-deeplens-user-guide/doc_source/how-to-configure-deeplens-v1.1-device.md

-# Name Your AWS DeepLens version 1\.1 Device and Complete the Registration<a name="how-to-configure-deeplens-v1.1-device"></a>
+# Name Your AWS DeepLens 2019 Edition Device and Complete the Registration<a name="how-to-configure-deeplens-v1.1-device"></a>

-After your AWS DeepLens version 1\.1 device is connected to the internet and its software updated, name the device for future reference and agree to the AWS access permissions that are granted on your behalf in order to complete the registration\.
+After your AWS DeepLens 2019 Edition device is connected to the internet and its software updated, name the device for future reference and agree to the AWS access permissions that are granted on your behalf in order to complete the registration\.

-**To name your AWS DeepLens version 1\.1 device, agree to AWS permissions, and complete the registration**
+**To name your AWS DeepLens 2019 Edition device, agree to AWS permissions, and complete the registration**

 1. Under **Name your device**, give the device a name\.